Silhouette wedding couple beneath trees overlooking a Lake District lake and distant hills

 Frequently asked questions

-A few helpful answers when planning your Cumbria or Lake District wedding photography.
+A few helpful answers when planning your Lake District or Cumbria wedding photography.

 How far in advance should we book?

-Popular Cumbria and Lake District dates — particularly summer Saturdays — often book 12–24 months in advance.
+Popular Lake District and Cumbria dates, particularly summer Saturdays, often book 12 to 24 months in advance.
 If your venue and date are confirmed, it’s always worth checking availability as early as possible.

 What happens if it rains in the Lake District?